-If a petition has less than 100 signatures, the organiser should contact an elected member of the Council to ask them if they would be prepared to raise the issue on their behalf as part of the Council's normal procedures.
+If a petition has less than 100 residents' signatures, the organiser should contact an elected member of the Council to ask them if they would be prepared to raise the issue on their behalf as part of the Council's normal procedures.
 In this case, the Councillor would need to give ten working days' notice, and although the petition can be referred to, it would not be formally presented to the Town Mayor.

-TOWN COUNCIL ELECTIONS
+ELECTIONS

-Please note that this scheme will be suspended for a short period prior to each Town Council election.
+Please note that this scheme will be suspended for a short period prior to national and local elections.